ldnm99/FPL-24_25/README.md

 - save_csv(): Saves lists of data to .csv files

-- Additional helper functions (e.g. SQLite support)
+- Additional helper functions

 📌 Notes
-- Default league ID is 70113.
-You can change this in main.py and league.py.

 - All output data is saved locally inside the Data/ folder.
 - Gameweek data handling (from event/{gameweek}/live) is available via get_player_gw_data(gameweek) in utils.py.
+- The dashboard is deployed using Streamlit, with full-page layout and wide 2x2 visualizations.